MartinGillmann/cacti-docker-for-raspberry/README.md

 # cacti-docker-for-raspberry
-Run Cacti monitoring solution in a docker on Linux/Debian/Raspberrypi 4
+Run Cacti monitoring solution in a docker on Linux/Debian/Raspberrypi 4 The Dockerfile handles the installation of the needed components (PHP, Apache2, MySQL, Cacti...) and all the tweaking to get Cacti running smoothly.

+# Instructions

 ### 1) Copy the Dockerfile
 and cd into the folder where you copied the Dockerfile into